krishnakanth-G/Sustainable-Development-Goals/README.md

 ## Code

-1.Firstly i am importing all the libraries that are
+1) Firstly i am importing all the libraries that are
-  * ipywidgets
+  * ipywidgets - to create a widgtes in python
-  * nltk
+  * nltk - to do necessary preprocessing of data
-  * voila
+  * voila - to run the note book as web app

+2) I am using the n-gram matcher function from OSDG github to match ngrams to texts.
+        For each document, it will do the follwing:
+          1. Converts document into tokens
+          2. Generates ngrams of size defined in ngram_size (1 to 4)
+          3. Crossreferences ngrams with matching ngrams